nicocrm/aqueduct-sync/README.md

     remote: 'Opportunity',
     // optional arguments that will be passed to the remote `findUpdated` method
     findArgs: null,
-    // identifier (can also be an array of fields for a composite key)
-    keyFields: 'ProjectNumber',
-    // these are the remote fields we are interested in.
+    // these are the remote fields we are interested in, leave unspecified to keep all fields
-    // any other field will be discarded (the key fields are automatically included)
+    // any other field will be discarded
     // remember to include the fields that are necessary to get the revision id
     // if there is a map, these fields need to refer to the REMOTE name, not the local (mapped) name
     fields: ['Name', 'EstimatedClose', 'Amount', 'EstimatedAmount', 'Probability'],